-Sounds like you’re ready to start investing in your sales team by looking to hire the best sales training company you can find.
-While sales training often comes with a positive return on investment, not all sales training programs and providers are created equally.
+It looks like you’re ready to start investing in your sales team and begin the process of hiring the best sales training company you can find.
+However, when figuring out how to choose a sales training company, they can all seem like a positive return on investment on the outside.
+Yet not all sales training programs are equal.
 That’s why we’ve created this article explaining how to do just that (and get great results!)

 Sales training provides participants with the application skills, knowledge and tools they need to optimise and maximise their sales results.
-In general, there are two types of sales training, the first being Sales Methodology Training, where salespeople learn various sales approaches for each stage of the sales process.
-The second is Sales Skills Training, in which salespeople develop and refine their selling ability by learning new techniques to complete each sales process step and lead their prospect to the finish line.
+In general, there are two types of sales training.
+The first is Sales Methodology Training, where salespeople learn various sales approaches for each stage of the sales process.
+The second is Sales Skills Training, where salespeople develop and refine their selling ability by learning new techniques to complete each sales process step and lead their prospect to the finish line.

 It’s a shocking fact that many sales teams have never gone through any formal sales training.
 Yet, the revenue of the company relies on them.
 Without proper training, coaching and a standard sales structure, teams are left to trial and error to figure out what works—leaving some team members to excel while others are left struggling.

 In any business, sales are the lifeblood of the operation.
-When companies invest in training their teams on effective sales techniques, results can quickly go from lacklustre to spectacular.
-The reason is, many salespeople don’t actually know how to effectively sell.
-They might close some deals because the price offered was low or the brand message was strong, but a good sales professional can take someone that never knew they needed your product or service into a paid customer.
-We’re not talking about unethical voodoo magic, we’re talking about properly discovering needs, demonstrating your offering expertly and knowing what it takes to close a deal.
+When companies invest in training their teams on effective sales techniques, results quickly go from lacklustre to spectacular.
+That’s because many salespeople don’t know how to sell effectively.
+They might close some deals because the price offered was low.
+Or the brand message was strong, but a good sales professional can take someone that never knew they needed your product or service into a paid customer.
+We’re not talking about unethical voodoo magic; we’re talking about properly discovering needs, demonstrating your offering expertly and knowing what it takes to close a deal.

-Sales training helps to get everyone on the same level and functioning at the same rate and quality as much as possible, ultimately making your sales results more predictable.
+Sales training helps to get everyone on the same level.
+Functioning at the same rate and quality as much as possible, ultimately making your sales results more predictable.

 1. Determine who should be involved in the buying decision

-Your first step in choosing a sales training program is determining who will be involved in the discussions and decisions of the overall process as well as the selection of the training provider.
-Many companies involve multiple stakeholders who understand your current training objectives, not to mention your sales leaders who work directly with said participants.
+Your first step in figuring out how to choose a sales training company or program is determining who will be involved in the discussions and decisions.
+Many companies involve multiple stakeholders who understand your current training objectives.
+Not to mention your sales leaders who work directly with said participants.

 2. Key areas to consider